Mended futures for every family.

 Susan grew up in Halifax County, VA where she continues to reside.
 She enjoys playing golf and reading in her spare time.
 She also enjoys spending time with friends and takes every opportunity to spend time outdoors, especially on her farm.

-Susan currently works in the South Boston, Danville, and Brookneal locations of Hope for Tomorrow.
-Her clients include individuals (age 5 to adult), families, and couples, and she prefers to use psychodynamic and cognitive behavioral (CBT) techniques.
+Susan currently works in the South Boston, Danville, and Brookneal locations.
+Her clients include individuals (age 7 to adult), families, and couples, and she prefers to use psychodynamic and cognitive behavioral therapy (CBT) techniques.

-Martha is a licensed professional counselor providing services with Hope for Tomorrow (HFT) in the Appomattox HFT office.
-She received her Master of Arts in counseling from Liberty University and has a background in working with children, families and adults in community mental health and outpatient settings.
-Martha has served in a church counseling setting at a mega church and has worked in secular settings as well.
+Martha is a licensed professional counselor (LPC) providing services with FIVE18 Family Services in the Lynchburg - Wyndhurst and Appomattox counseling offices.
+She received her Master of Arts in counseling from Liberty University and has a background in working with children, families and adults in community mental health, school and outpatient settings.
+Martha has served in a church counseling setting at a large church, and she has worked in secular settings as well.
+She provides a safe, confidential space to be heard, regardless of the client’s viewpoint, race, intelligence, sexual orientation, sexual identity, level of education, national origin or religion.

 Martha is proficient in providing helpful services with grace and is never judgmental.
 She is aware of how tough this world can be, and is ready to offer hope and help people to grow beyond their circumstances.
-In her spare time, Martha sings and plays guitar, volunteers, and enjoys friends and the outdoors.
+In her spare time, Martha sings, volunteers, and enjoys friends and the outdoors.

-Mary is a Licensed Resident-in-Counseling pursuing her licensure as a Marriage and Family Therapist in the state of Virginia.
+Mary is a Licensed Resident-in-Marriage and Family Therapy pursuing her licensure as a Marriage and Family Therapist in the state of Virginia.
 Mary graduated with a Master’s Degree in Marriage and Family Therapy from Liberty University.

 Mary primarily works with children, adolescents, couples, families, and individuals diagnosed with or experiencing symptoms consistent with the following diagnoses: Anxiety, Depression, Obsessive-Compulsive Disorder, Gender Dysphoria, Borderline Personality Disorder, and Adjustment Disorders.